California Truck Accident Attorney: Determining a Fault

 1. Police report

 During vehicular accidents, the persons involved in the crash usually call the police and file a police report.
 The police officer collects witness statements, investigates the accident scene, and issues a report.
-The report pinpoints the liability of the driver as stated are the rules that the latter violated including speeding, tailgating, ignoring the protocols, and more.
+The police report helps determine the liability of the driver as stated in the rules that the latter violated, including speeding, tailgating, ignoring the protocols, and more.

 2. Truck driver’s driving record